JerryTseee/JerryTseee.github.io/_pages/about.md

 ~ last modified: 7/7/2025

 # Wangpok Tse (谢宏博) 🐧
 - I am an undergraduate student at the **University of Hong Kong**, pursuing two bachelor degrees, **BEng in computer engineering** and **BBA in finance**.
-I am interested in Generative AI and 3D Modelling, especially in character animation.
+I am interested in Generative AI and 3D Modelling, especially in Character Animation.
 Hope my research works can be useful in the game/movie industry.
 Additionally, I am also interested in Quantitative Finance area.
 Welcome to connect with me!

 # Educations